 So how do you meet kindred spirits in the real world?
 I had some fantastical idea that I would just go out and about wearing my pentacle and some fabulous wise Witch would recognise me as a like minded soul, take me under her wing, introduce me to a perfect group, teach me everything and all would be wonderful!!
 Errrr No!
 It doesn’t work that way lol

 Joining groups on social media is certainly a good start, it helps you link to other groups, some maybe more suited to you, some small and friendly, some full of knowledge and ideas and some advertising pagan type events.
 I have been on some large groups that ask you where you are from.
 I have often seen people post with glee when they find others that live close to them.
 I have only found one fellow Witch, that even lives in the same county as me, from one of these groups.
 I even tried a website advertising Witch Meetups throughout the world …. again none anywhere near me advertised here.
 According to one of my friends I live in a small rural UK village in So-flippin-far-away-shire!
-I shall not give up though!
+I never gave up though!

 Joining a coven is not on my agenda, I am basically a solitary Witch and way too free spirited for that.
 I have nothing against covens they are just not for me (I would get myself into trouble quite quickly I think!).
 There are many other types of groups for Pagans, Wiccans and Witches and what may suit some will not be right for others, it’s a very individual choice.
 If you want to find a coven or group to join, try one of the national Pagan groups that have links to the small local groups and covens.